luiseduardoluz/socialmanagertools-docs/en/igbot/configs/vpn-proxy/README.md

 ## 🔌 Setup Proxy
 **IMPORTANT**: **is mandatory use vpn/proxy if you don't want risk of _soft ban_ or _ban_ with server use**.

-Instagram, Twitter and Facebook detect after 2-48h server/hosting/vps from ovh, aws, cloud, digital ocean and other providers...
-What happen if detect you?
-On instagram if bot click on like, instagram remove like after refresh page = bot not work.
+Instagram, Twitter and Facebook detects after 2-48h server/hosting/vps from ovh, aws, cloud, digital ocean and other providers...
+What happens if it detect you?
+On instagram, if the bot clicks on like, instagram removes likes after refresh page = bot will not work.

 1. Buy proxy server of your country from [highproxies](https://www.highproxies.com/instagram-proxies/) or from you favorite distributor.
 2. Edit `configs/config.js` and: